woman with geriatric babesia receiving medication from nurse

 He died within 60 hours of admission to the tertiary care center.

-Treatment of Babesia
+Treatment of Geriatric Babesia

-The 2020 Infectious Diseases Society of America (IDSA) guidelines for Babesia highlighted concerns regarding severe Babesia in the elderly.
+The 2020 Infectious Diseases Society of America (IDSA) guidelines for Babesia highlighted concerns regarding severe disease in the elderly.
 “Numerous immunodeficiencies and comorbidities have been associated with severe babesiosis, including asplenia and hyposplenism, cancer, congestive heart failure, HIV infection, immunosuppressive drugs, and advanced age.”
-[6]

-In addition, the IDSA guidelines advised longer treatment for immunocompromised Babesia patients.
+In addition, the IDSA guidelines advised longer treatment for immunocompromised patients.
 “A subgroup of highly immunocompromised patients reported in a case control study required at least 6 consecutive weeks of antibiotic therapy, including 2 final weeks during which parasites were no longer detected on peripheral blood smear.”
-[6]

 However, some patients can relapse.
 “A few cases of relapse despite at least 6 consecutive weeks of atovaquone plus azithromycin demonstrate that resistance to atovaquone and/or azithromycin can emerge in highly immunocompromised patients during an extended course of this antibiotic combination,” wrote Krause et al.